FairRootGroup/FairMQ/docs/Transport.md

 # 2. Transport Interface

 The communication layer is available through the transport interface.
 Three interface implementations are currently available.
 Main implementation uses the [ZeroMQ](http://zeromq.org) library.
-Alternative implementation relies on the [nanomsg](http://nanomsg.org) library.
-Third transport implementation is using shared memory via boost::interprocess & ZeroMQ combination.
+Second transport implementation is using shared memory via boost::interprocess & ZeroMQ combination.

 Here is an overview to give an idea how the interface is implemented: